-That the Hub Committee:
+That the Executive:

-- 1. agrees to convene an all-Member Briefing session to take place at the earliest opportunity so that Members can further explore the work being delivered through the UKSPF programme; - 2. agrees to disseminate and promote the work of the UKSPF programme to their local communities; and - 3. supports the Rural England Prosperity Fund Grant Policies.
+- agrees to an all Member Briefing session to take place at the earliest opportunity so that Members can further explore the work being delivered through the UKSPF programme; - 2. agrees to disseminate and promote the work of the UKSPF programme to their local communities; and - 3. supports the Rural England Prosperity Fund Grant Policies.